fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-ctrl-optimization.rst

 Only the tracking behaviour is shown as the disturbance rejection was not optimized.

 Tracking Behaviour:

 .. image:: ../images/yawAxisTrackingSim.png
 :name: fig-track-yaw-sim

 Control Variables:

 .. image:: ../images/yawAxisTrackingCtrlVarSim.png
 :name: fig-ctrlvar-yaw-sim

+The :ref:`tracking behaviour<fig-track-yaw-sim>` is clearly improved by the optimization.
+It is faster than the controller parameterized by Autotune and does not produce any overshoot.
+Again, as the second :ref:`figure<fig-ctrlvar-yaw-sim>` illustrates, this is caused by a larger control variable.
+Though, its value stays in a acceptable range and is likely to be realizable in real flight.

+For a more precise evaluation of the performance, the following metrics from classic control theory are used: